sortsammcdonald/blog_json_update/README.md

 - Update the code to that to generate a JSON feed based on Squarespace blog post.
 - Use the JSON feed to generate a RAG implementation for an LLM to answer questions relevant to to the topics.

+# 2025.03.04

+Encapulasted the steps in main into a function.
+Maybe could be tidier in function, but I think this could enable me to iterate over multiple files in a folder.

+The programme can now iterate over all files in a directory to build a JSON file.

 # 2025.03.01

 Not too much progress today.
 Still debating best way to check for new entries